coaxial/travel/content/greece/index.md

 # Athens
 - src: G_IMG_5498.JPEG
   title: |
-    Athens: Brettos bar is the oldes Athen's distilery, and one of the oldest bars in Europe.
+    Athens: Brettos bar is the oldest Athen's distillery, and one of the oldest bars in Europe.

 - src: G_IMG_5505.JPEG
   title: |